-Here, you’ll learn about quick and simple ways to type music note symbols on various devices.
+Here, you’ll learn quick and simple ways to type music note symbols on various devices.
 After all, Microsoft Windows, Mac OSX, and Linux PCs can use many special characters that aren’t found on the standard US or UK English keyboard.

 How to Use ALT Codes to Type Music Note

-An ALT code is normally used to insert a special character that hasn’t been mapped to a key found on a computer keyboard.
+An ALT code is typically used to insert a special character that hasn’t been mapped to a key found on a computer keyboard.
 If you want to type any of these symbols, then the first step is to activate the Num Lock key.
 This is usually found in the upper-left corner of your numeric keypad (Numpad).

-So if you want to insert the standard music note symbol, which is the eighth note symbol, then hold down the ALT key and then type 13 using the Numpad.
+So if you want to insert the standard music note symbol, the eighth note symbol, then hold down the ALT key and type 13 using the Numpad.
 On the other hand, if you want to use the beamed eighth note instead, you must hold down the ALT key and then type 14 with the Numpad.

 How to Use the Character Map to Type Music Note

 The Character Map utility allows you to pick several symbols in one go.
 It also lets you copy them to your document or the system clipboard.
-You can also paste the same symbols from the clipboard on any text field that you like by pressing CTRL + V.
+You can also paste the same symbols from the clipboard on any text field you like by pressing CTRL + V.

 Character Map in Microsoft Windows

 - Type “Note” in the “Search For” text field.
 Then, click “Search” to find the two types of musical notes.
-Remember, there are hundreds of characters in the Character Map, and trying to find both music notes or any other special character in the map, can be time-consuming;
+Remember, there are hundreds of characters in the Character Map, and trying to find both music notes or any other special character on the map, can be time-consuming;

 - Next, click on any of the two musical notes, and then click the Select button.
 This adds the note to the “Characters To Copy” field;

-- Click on the Select button a few more times, if you want to add more musical note characters or any other character of your choice; and
+- Click on the Select button a few more times if you want to add more musical note characters or any other character of your choice; and

 How to Type Music Note Using ALT Code Shortcuts